 Initially, it did everything - picture Student Assembly, the Undergraduate Finance Committee, OAC, and COS all in one.
 Eventually, it turned into the executive committee of Student Assembly.
 Today, it serves as an independent senior society with ties throughout the college.In 1968, the student body voted to abolish Palaeopitus because it represented the kinds of institutions that students were fighting against in the ‘60s.
 In 1981, Palaeopitus returned to campus as part of an effort to revive Dartmouth traditions.

 Since then, Palaeopitus has been whatever each year’s delegation wanted it to be.
-Past delegations have focused on themes such as staff appreciation, activism, and mental health.
-This year, Palaeopitus is focusing on student-administrator interaction and alternative social spaces.
-Additionally, Palaeopitus helps campus leaders from different corners of campus to collaborate with one another and provides feedback to top campus administrators."Palaeopitus" derives from the Greek word for "Old Pine."
+Past delegations have focused on themes such as staff appreciation, activism, student-administration interaction, and mental health.
+Additionally, Palaeopitus helps campus leaders from different corners of campus to collaborate with one another and provides feedback to top campus administrators.
+"Palaeopitus" derives from the Greek word for "Old Pine."

 Campus-wide Google Moderator for MDF Plan Feedback